Thinking of buying an unusual or ‘problem’ property? Find out how Simply Lending Solutions can help?

 One of the problems that could put off a lender is if the property in question has a history of subsidence.
 It can be attractive to buy a property with a history of subsidence as it may mean that you can buy it at a lower price, but you should be aware of the problems you may face when applying for a mortgage.

 The presence of Japanese knotweed, either on the property you are seeking to buy (or remortgage) or even in the surrounding area can also make lenders nervous.
-Read our Guide to getting a mortgage if Japanese knotweed is your problem.
+Find out more about our specialist mortgage service for properties with Japanese knotweed.

 Why might unusual or problem properties alarm lenders?